-OFFICE/RETAIL - For the land uses Mixed Use with Residential and Mixed Use with Parking (parking and office/retail), "office/retail" includes retail sales, personal and business services, offices, restaurants, and other comparable commercial uses such as public, institutional, research, and industrial which are allowed in the zoning district.
+OFFICE/RETAIL - For the land uses Mixed Use with Residential or any other mixed use that includes office/retail uses and Mixed Use with Parking (parking and office/retail), "office/retail" includes retail sales, personal and business services, offices, restaurants, and other comparable commercial uses such as public, institutional, research, and industrial which are allowed in the zoning district.
 "Office/Retail" for this purpose does not include parking, storage uses, utility uses where there is minimal flow of people in and out of the building, nor uses that are accessory to the residential use in the building (such as laundry, bicycle storage, and exercise rooms).